pratimaKshetry/text-structuring-llm/README.md

 ##  Data & Privacy
 All data used in this project is:
-- Synthetic
+- Synthetic (see the src folder for the data generation code)
-- Publicly inspired

 No real-world or sensitive data is included.
 Dataa is synthetic